 A prime challenge for ENSO seasonal forecast models is to predict boreal summer ENSO conditions at lead.
 August-September ENSO has a strong influence on Atlantic hurricane activity, Northwest Pacific typhoon activity and tropical precipitation.
-However, summer ENSO skill is low due to the spring predictability barrier during March-May.
-The statistical ENSO-CLIPER (CLImatology and PERsistence) prediction model is arguably one of the more successful ENSO seasonal forecast models to date.
-The sensitivities of the CLIPER model to teleconnected predictor averaging period (1, 2, 3, 4, 5 and 6 months; standard CLIPER uses only 3 months) and to the variance factor used during the optimal combination of predictors (1%, 2.5% and 5% improvement factors; standard CLIPER uses only the 2.5% factor) are examined.
-A 'Consolidated' ENSO-CLIPER model is defined as the mean of an ensemble of 18 models built using these 6 averaging periods and 3 improvement factors.
-Comparing the August-September 1952-2002 cross-validated hindcast skill from the consolidated and standard CLIPER models shows that the consolidated model outperforms the standard model by 10-20% in absolute percentage mean square error improvement over climatology at all leads from 2 to 6 months for all the main ENSO indices (3, 3.4 and 4).
-The consolidated CLIPER August-September 51-year hindcast skill is also positive to 97.5% confidence at leads out to 4 months (early April) for all ENSO indices.
+However, summer ENSO skill is low due to the spring predictability barrier between March and May.
+A 'Consolidated' ENSO-CLIPER seasonal prediction model is presented to address this issue with promising initial results.
+Consolidated CLIPER comprises the ensemble of 18 model variants of the statistical ENSO-CLIPER (CLImatology and PERsistence) prediction model.
+Assessing August-September ENSO skill using deterministic and probabilistic skill measures applied to cross-validated hindcasts 1952-2002 and using deterministic skill measures applied to replicated real-time forecasts 1900-1950, shows that the consolidated CLIPER model consistently outperforms the standard CLIPER model at leads from 2 to 6 months for all the main ENSO indices (3, 3.4 and 4).
+The consolidated CLIPER August-September 1952-2002 hindcast skill is also positive to 97.5% confidence at leads out to 4 months (early April) for all ENSO indices.
 Optimisation of the consolidated CLIPER model may lead to further skill improvements.